Personal Therapy Enquiry

 What is Cognitive Behavioural Therapy?

-Treatment, although unique to each individuals needs, does follow a basic structure, which includes providing information on the treatment itself, agreeing a working contract and using assessment tools.
+CBT treatment, although unique to each individuals needs, does follow a basic structure, which includes providing information on the treatment itself, agreeing a working contract and using CBT assessment tools.

 What is an SQA Approved Centre?